liip/drifter/docs/index.md

 Each squad can tailor its box to its need by modifying the Ansible playbook which should ultimately only contain role inclusion to maximize reuse.

-A common Vagrantfile is also provided to simplify the process even more.
-An extension mechanism is in place to provide fine grained control through a parameters file and an included ruby file.
-This process is currently in its infancy but it should be sufficient to allow enough customization so that each project can share the Vagrantfile thus enabling reuse.
+When installed, Drifter creates a parameters file to hold various information about your project, a playbook file where you can choose what to install and finally a Vagrantfile where you can modify some Vagrant related parameters before the "main" Vagrantfile is included.
+This should offer enough flexibility for every projects.

 What this framework is not ?
 ----------------------------

-This framework does not aim to provide a way to deploy staging and production severs for your project.
+This framework does not aim to provide a way to deploy staging and production servers for your project.
 The roles are written with a development box in mind and are thus not fit for server provisioning.
+There are absolutely no security consideration.

-However, if your server is using a Debian based OS based on the stable release, both configuration should be close enough so that you don't run into issues.
+However, if your server is using a Debian based OS based on the stable release, both configuration should be close enough so that you won't run into issues.

 Customization
 -------------